pymc-devs/pymc-examples/examples/case_studies/nyc_bym.myst.md

 In this way, ICAR encodes the core assumption of spatial statistics - *nearby areas should be more similar to each other than distant areas*.
 The most likely outcome is a graph where every node has the same value.
 In this case, the square distance between neighbors is always zero.
 The more a graph experiences abrupt changes between neighboring areas, the lower the log density.

 ICAR has a few other special features: it is contrained so all the $\phi$'s add up to zero.
 This also implies the mean of the $\phi$'s is zero.
 It can be helpful to think of ICAR values as similar to z-scores.
 They represent relative deviations centered around 0.
 ICAR is also typically only used as a sub-component of a larger model.
 Other parts of the model typically adjust the scale (with a variance parameter) or the location (with an intercept parameter).
-An accessible discussion of the math behind ICAR and its relationship to CAR can be found [here](https://mc-stan.org/users/documentation/case-studies/icar_stan.html) or in the academic paper version {cite:p}morris2021bym.
+An accessible discussion of the math behind ICAR and its relationship to CAR can be found [here](https://mc-stan.org/users/documentation/case-studies/icar_stan.html) or in the academic paper version {cite:p}`morris2021bym`.

 +++

+(bym-components)=
 ## The flexbility of random effects

 One of the typical goals of statistical modeling is to partition the variance of the data into three categories: variance explained by the causes of interest, structured variance and unstructured variance.
 In our case, the ICAR model is meant to capture the (spatially) structured variance.
 Adding predictor variables can handle the first category.
 The BYM model approaches the third category with random effects, $\theta$.
 A random effect is a vector of random variables of length `n` where `n` is the number of areas.
 It is meant to capture all the remaining variance not explained by spatial or causal effects.